 Are You Eligible?

-is an Australian or New Zealand citizen or Australian permanent resident (including humanitarian entrants), or a temporary resident with the necessary visa and work permits on the pathway to permanent residency, or a New Zealand citizen; and
+be an Australian citizen, Australian permanent resident (includes humanitarian entrant), temporary resident with the necessary visa and work permits on the pathway to permanent residency, or a New Zealand citizen; and

-Is not and / or has not been be enrolled in a Certificate IV or higher qualification (not including qualifications completed at school and foundation skills training).
+not hold, and not be enrolled in, a certificate IV or higher-level qualification, not including qualifications completed at school and foundation skills training.

 Contact Us For More Details